 - Non-porous floor, bench tops, chairs and stools - Bench tops are impervious to water and resistant to acids, alkalis, organic solvents, and moderate heat. - Laboratory furniture is sturdy with surfaces for easy cleaning and decontamination.
 No cloth chairs.
-Spaces between benches, cabinet and equipment are accessible for cleaning. - Sink for hand-washing - Eyewash station - Lockable door to the laboratory - Proper pest control practices - If the laboratory has windows that open, they are fitted with fly screens. - Recommended: Keep all personal belongings (including cell phones) in an area separate from the work area - Recommended: Use a working and validated autoclave - It is understood that some current facilities may not be able to meet these requirements due to the original design of the laboratory space.
+Spaces between benches, cabinet and equipment are accessible for cleaning. - Sink for hand-washing - Eyewash station - Lockable door to the laboratory - Proper pest control practices - > If the laboratory has windows that open, they are fitted with fly screens. - No animals or plants unrelated to the work are allowed in the laboratory, with the exception of OEO-approved Service Animals. - Recommended: Keep all personal belongings (including cell phones) in an area separate from the work area - Recommended: Use a working and validated autoclave - It is understood that some current facilities may not be able to meet these requirements due to the original design of the laboratory space.
 Any facility renovation or new construction would need to address these requirements. - Please refer to the University of Utah Biosafety Manual, which can be accessed here, for details and contact EHS with questions (biosafety@ehs.utah.edu).